-When you’re so intent on gameplay, the last thing you want is failure to communicate (especially if you play squad-based or team games like Call of Duty).
-This is why B&H carries a line of headsets that are sure to enhance the audio and keep you in control of your scenarios, whether busting your hump through a swamp-filled, corpse-infested bayou or taking down the enemy in extraterrestrial locales.
+When you’re so intent on game play, the last thing you want is failure to communicate (especially if you play squad-based or team games like Call of Duty).
+This is why B&H carries headsets that are sure to enhance the audio and keep you in control of your scenarios, whether busting your hump through a swamp-filled, corpse-infested bayou or taking down the enemy in extraterrestrial locales.
 Some audio manufacturers known for high-end audio equipment are even joining in, as we saw with Sennheiser and its G4me One and G4me Zero headsets (read more about them here).
 They feature noise-canceling microphones and volume controls on the ear cup.
 You can also mute the microphone by simply raising the mic—eliminating the need to scramble around and look for the mute button.
 Nobody on your squad needs to know your mom is taking forever making your chocolate milk.

 Also available is the Tritton Pro+ 5.1 Surround Headset for the Playstation 4.
 It features eight precision-balanced speakers for immersive 3D-like sound and a flexible removable mic, along with individual backlit volume controls for each channel (front, rear, center, and subwoofer).
 You can even use the Selectable Voice Monitoring to hear your own voice through the headset.

 But what good is all this hardware without games?
 We have the latest and greatest, including NBA 2K 15, FIFA 15, Destiny, and Madden NFL 15.
-Whether you’re a sports fan, FPS expert or you long to shoot up aliens on distant planets, there’s a game at B&H for you.
+Whether you’re a sports fan, FPS expert or you long to shoot aliens on distant planets, there’s a game at B&H for you.

 Also, don’t forget—your home console system is now more than just a gaming box.
 B&H is on top of this with the Sony PlayStation TV system.
 This unique device works in conjunction with your PlayStation 4 to download and stream hundreds of games from your PlayStation Vita, PlayStation One, and the PSP Portable system.
 You can also stream games from your PS4 over Wi-Fi and play them in another room.
 You can stream movies, TV shows, and music from the Play StationNow service, as well.
 The service is just getting its sea legs, and is constantly being updated with additional games and services.
 This is also available in a PlayStation TV bundle with an HDMI cable, extra dual-shock controller, game voucher, and 8GB memory card.